TattlingJam4231/weapon-rebalances/README.md

        - ammo pickup increased from 1.62/5.67 to 3/7

    - Tier 2
+     - damage falloff
+       - starts at 14 meters
+       - ends at 36 meters
+       - at maximum falloff damage is reduced to 50%
+       - akimbo smgs get a 20% damage increase within 4 meters

      - Kobus
        - ammo pickup changed from 6.08/11.14 to 6/11